 Ziggy Marley remains receptive to the countless muses and magnetic flurries of creativity surrounding him on his musical journey.
 In 2014, he fully embraced a distinct freedom while working on his fifth solo offering Fly Rasta—which received the 2015 GRAMMY Award for “Best Reggae Album.”
 Maintaining that mindset, he went one step further on his 2016 self-titled sixth full-length album, for which Marley was just awarded his 8th GRAMMY.

-Who are you looking forward to seeing at ‘The Lions Den Stage’ at Boomtown Festival?
+Who are you looking forward to seeing at ‘The Lions Den Stage’ at Boomtown Fair?

 Everyone!
 I have an open mind, I don’t have any favorites… I’m just looking forward to listening to all of the music and having a good time.